 The Anita Kerr Singers: choral vocals

-Lyrics were added by Bob Tubert no later than 1963.
+A lyric by Bob Tubert was added no later than 1963.
 At least two vocal versions of the song were recorded that year.

 - Anita Bryant — Columbia 4-42739 (45cat, Discogs), b/w “Honest John,” issued on 8 Mar 1963